particle-iot/docs/src/content/reference/ios.md

 - Publish events from the mobile app and subscribe to events coming from devices

-All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source Cocoapod static library and also as Carthage dynamic framework dependancy.
+All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source CocoaPods static library and also as Carthage dynamic framework dependency.
 See [Installation](#installation) section for more details.
 It works well for both Objective-C and [Swift](#support-for-swift-projects) projects.

 **Rebranding notice**

 Spark has been rebranded as Particle.
 Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
-A new Cocoapod library will be published and current one will be deprecated and point to the new one.
+A new CocoaPods library will be published and current one will be deprecated and point to the new one.
 This should not bother or affect your code.

 **Beta notice**